After Waqf Bill, Christians are RSS target, says Rahul Gandhi

 Citing the article, Gandhi alleged on Saturday that the Waqf Amendment Bill had set a precedent for the Centre to attack other religions.

-“The Constitution is the only shield that protects our people from such attacks – and it is our collective duty to defend it,” the Opposition leader said.
+“The Constitution is the only shield that protects our people from such attacks – and it is our collective duty to defend it,” the Congress leader said.

+In a similar vein, Kerala Chief Minister and Communist Party of India (Marxist) leader Pinarayi Vijayan said that the article in the Organiser laid bare the Sangh Parivar’s “deep-rooted antagonism” towards minorities.

+“Though later withdrawn, it reveals a deliberate, step-by-step attempt to target and isolate minorities and their institutions,” Vijayan said.
+“Secular forces must unite in resistance.”

 The 2024 Waqf Amendment Bill proposes amendments to 44 sections of the 1995 Waqf Act, including allowing non-Muslims on waqf boards, restricting property donations and changing how waqf tribunals function.